“Whoa, who figured this,

 “Then we have a nice Prinsess Tarta…”

-“No thanks, had my fill of things princess for a while…”
+“No thanks, had my fill of tart princesses for a while…”

 “Napoleon Bakelse, it is good…marzariners for you?”

-“Uh, little too rich for my tastes…I’ll go with the…Kanelbulle, you called it?
+“Uh, little too rich for my tastes…I’ll go with the whatchacallit…Kanelbulle?
 One of the smaller ones…”

-The whole ecumenical Hallidie Plaza sideshow had nipped at me like creekbed skeeters, enough from every angle to agitate and annoy me with the cumulative trepanning of a bayou infestation.
+The whole ecumenical Hallidie Plaza sideshow had nipped from every angle to agitate and annoy me with the cumulative trepanning of a bayou infestation.
 Meanwhile Market’s boarded up storefronts beyond Fifth Street were degeneratively beyond the pale.
-So I looked to a banjo picker and some cable car tourists for reason, sound direction, a trail marker or touchstone, resigned to following a full-on, bell-happy Hyde Line trolley up Powell Street in search of whatever downtown reprieve I might find—anything to help me walk off that high-noon phone call.
+So I looked to a banjo picker and some cable car tourists for reason, sound direction, a trail marker or touchstone, resigned to following a full-on, bell-happy Hyde Line trolley up Powell Street in search of whatever downtown reprieve might be had.

-My eyes dropped to the pigeon crusted bricktop sidewalk as onshore gusts turned building-hemmed Powell into a three-block dust chute.
+My eyes dropped to the pigeon crusted bricktop sidewalk as onshore gusts turned building-hemmed Powell into a three-block dust-blown canyon.
 Gazing down to about knee level, I caught the dead hungry stares of a disarmingly nuclear family: mom and pop in their early 30s, one each son and daughter.
 Only this unit seemed trip wired with fatigue and fearful frustration.
-Their small scribbled sign read ‘We are from Dakota, we have no food, no home.
+Their small scribbled sign read ‘We have no food, no home.
 Please help us if you can’.
-Some did in passing, but I admittedly glanced away from the tightly clustered family against all my sociological impulses.
-They’d become just more human refuse on The City’s crowded thoroughfares, hitting a little too close to home for study…or personal comfort.
+Some did in passing, but I admittedly glanced away from the tightly clustered family against all my sociological impulses by hitting a little too close to home for study…or personal comfort.

 Instead, I focused on the major label shoppers, skateboarding punks snorting sliced pizza, bewildered tourists Kodaking each other on idle cable cars, or leering into souvenir cluttered store windows—unable to avoid the winos finger-fucking Ma Bell’s pay phones for lunch money.
-All told, the uphill slog across Ellis Street steadily sapped me of resolve.
-Yogurt and cookie shops, two-buck fifty steak houses, a mini Hong Kong bazaar of tee shirt, crud jewelry and camera boutiques rocked and rolled, lured and lulled me into the advanced symptoms of McTourism’s Revenge.
-Which was why the cool, white-tiled Kryler Commercial Building seemed so cleanly inviting, so quiet and unassumingly dignified in a foreign, 1940s sort of way.
-Two blue awninged storefronts up from its open-mezzanined lobby was Scandia Bakery—proximate enough to what my sinking head and growling stomach had in mind.
+Yogurt and cookie shops, two-buck fifty steak houses, a mini Hong Kong bazaar of tee-shirt, crud jewelry and camera boutiques: All told, the uphill slog across Ellis Street sapped me of resolve.
+Which was why the cool, white-tiled Kryler Commercial Building seemed so cleanly inviting, so quiet and unassumingly dignified in a foreign, Hepburn, postwar sort of way.
+Two blue awninged storefronts up from its open-mezzanined lobby was Scandia Bakery.

-I joined a line that extended several heads out double glass doors.
 Scandinavian, all right—the bright, humming place was set in four tidy rows, with two-seat place tables the length of its blond paneled walls.
 Sun bleached photos of Oslo and Goteborg skylines and secluded fjords covered the salmon trimmed sidewalls, each blow-up framed with blue and yellow bunting.
 Customers looped around past long glass display counters shelved with Ostkaka, klappgrot, tall spettekaka and layered apricot ganache, not to mention all those fruity, frostinged punschrulle.
-I pointed for a kanelbulle roll to the friendlier of two full-bodied blond counterettes, who then winked me over toward a six-pot, self-serve coffee bar.
-I waited, cup and saucer in hand, for a fastidious elderly couple creaming their kaffe—a stirring ritual that consumed the better part of a chokladboll, with time to spare for kringla or two.
+I covered the kanelbulle roll with the friendlier of two full-bodied blond counterettes, who then winked me over toward a six-pot, self-serve coffee bar.

 I soon caught myself spooning deep grooves into a white china coffee cup, picking at my cinnamon roll, careful not to meet any leering, disparaging eyes.
 But then everybody resumed their preoccupation with refills and cardamom.
 Table upon table gyred with the countervailing centrifugal force of stir-crazy sippers and their glucosed stares.
-Some patrons sat Stockholm straight, others slouched like louche Parisian boulevardiers; few were Scandinavian blond actually, unless the granny blue rinses counted as style points.
-Up and down these bakery rows, the frail and foreign munched and dunked wienerbrod the afternoon away: crusty old San Francisco moneypennies, British glumwarts unfolding and refolding their tourist maps, German fraus exchanging Deutschemarks and pfennigs with their disoriented herr apparents.
-Upon further review, the place was a Pan Am terminal during Holy Week.
+Some patrons sat Stockholm straight, others slouched like louche Parisian boulevardiers.
+Up and down these bakery rows, the frail and foreign munched and dunked wienerbrod the afternoon away: crusty old San Francisco moneypennies, Norlander glumwarts unfolding and refolding their tourist maps, German fraus exchanging Deutschemarks and pfennigs.
+The place was a Pan Am terminal during Holy Week.